Love Hobart is an outreach ministry in the city of Hobart, Tasmania.

 We have met many people and we are building relationships with those that we meet regularly on the streets.
 This has become a source of great joy and encouragement as we share the Gospel, impart godly wisdom and just be a friend to the lost, lonely, homeless, hurting, sick, the struggling and the broken.
-We give out Bibles and we also get to pray with various ones with many different needs.
-What a privilege to be the hands and feet of Jesus.
+We give out Bibles and we also get to pray with various ones with many different needs as well as offer practical help in the way of food, food vouchers, sleeping bags etc. What a privilege to be the hands and feet of Jesus.

 In all that we do we seek to be polite and respectful, generally asking permission to share about Christianity or to pray etc. We are impressed with the politeness and openness especially of the younger generation towards us and we are enjoying building many friendships.

-Love Hobart's church, 'Church on the Rock', meets every Sunday at 4:30pm at Criterion House, Mathers Lane, Hobart.
-On Monday nights from 6-7pm we have our church prayer meeting outside in the Hobart CBD (as we don't have a building to use during the week) which can make for a very interesting prayer meeting.
-Sometimes, others in the park want to know what we're doing and we've even had some of them join us.
+Love Hobart church meets every Sunday at 4:30pm at Criterion House, Mathers Lane, Hobart.
+On Monday nights from 6-7pm we have our church prayer meeting outside in the Hobart CBD (as we don't have a building to use during the week) which can make for a very interesting prayer meeting!
+Sometimes, others want to know what we're doing and we sometimes get others join us.
 We often get to share the Gospel before, during and after the prayer meeting with those around.

 For further details contact us here.